arthepsy/deobf/README.md

 # deobfuscate passwords
-Some "encrypted" passwords are actually obfuscated and leads to **false sense of security**.
+Some "encrypted" passwords are actually obfuscated and lead to **false sense of security**.

 ### JetBrains WebStorm
 Stored passwords can be found in `webServers.xml` file.